jaredfaris/ootrain/tools/02_webtools.md

 # jQuery noConflict() #
     @@@javascript
     <script type="text/javascript">
-      // This tells jQuery not to use the $ syntax in case Protype
+      // This tells jQuery not to use the $ syntax in case Prototype
       // is using it
       jQuery.noConflict();